Kynlos/FlowdexMCP/README.md

 - Consider using SSH keys with SFTP for enhanced security
 - Set restrictive permissions (600/644) on sensitive files
 - The `.ftpconfig` file is included in `.gitignore` by default
+- Sensitive files like `.env` are automatically ignored during sync

 ## License